 How To Bet on The FIFA World Cup

-The 2018 FIFA World Cup is set to take place in Russia from June 14 through July 15 and is the first time a World Cup has been held in the area of the former Soviet Union, which means Russia do not have to qualify for the finals.
-While Russia is a powerful sporting nation, its soccer team is far from stellar so do not expect them to be lifting the trophy at the Luzhniki Stadium during the summer of 2018.
+The 2022 FIFA World Cup is set to take place in Qatar from November 20 through December 18 and is the first time a World Cup has been held in the area of Qatar.
+Qatar is not a powerful sporting nation, its soccer team is far from stellar, so do not expect them to be lifting the trophy during the winter of 2022.

-Online sports betting sites very rarely get their predictions wrong so pay close attention to the latest betting lines published on this site.
-It is worth noting that aside from Brazil (1958 and 1962) and Italy (1934 and 1932) no team has successfully defended the World Cup, which means Germany have their work cut out in 2018.
+Online sports betting sites rarely get their predictions wrong so pay close attention to the latest betting lines published on this site.
+It is worth noting that aside from Brazil (1958 and 1962) and Italy (1934 and 1932) no team has successfully defended the World Cup, which means France have their work cut out in 2022.

-Furthermore, no African team has progressed further than the quarter-finals, and only the only non South American or European team to reach the semi-finals are USA (1930) and South Korea (2002).
-Factor these fact in before making a World Cup bet.
+Furthermore, no African team has progressed further than the quarter-finals, and only the only non-South American or European teams to reach the semi-finals are the USA (1930) and South Korea (2002).
+Factor these in before making a World Cup bet.